jasonbraganza/words/PyCon India 2016.md

 **Day 0**

 “This is awesome!
-This is so awesome!”, these were was my first reactions as I boarded my first flight to Delhi.
+This is so awesome!”, these were was my reactions as I boarded my first flight to Delhi.

 I was having trouble finding proper accommodation.
 Kushal, Sayan and Chandan helped me a lot there.